syncfusion-content/maui-docs/MAUI/Masked-Entry/Basic-Features.md

 ## Setting CursorPosition

-Cursor position in the masked entry can either be obtained or updated using `CursorPosition` property in SfMaskedEntry.
+The cursor position in the masked entry can either be obtained or updated using the `CursorPosition` property in SfMaskedEntry.

 ## Setting FontSize

-The Masked Entry control provides the user to customize the font size of the text inside the entry part using `FontSize` property of type double.
+The Masked Entry control allows the user to customize the font size of the text inside the entry part using the `FontSize` property of type double.

 {% tabs %}
 {% highlight XAML %}